Auto Accident Injury Treatment Jacksonville FL

 Although these injuries are often the result of rear-end collisions, they can happen in any forceful impact.
 While most back injury symptoms appear within 24 hours, it’s possible for them to emerge days or even weeks after an accident.

-Common signs of back trauma include:
+Common signs of back trauma from an automobile accident include: